 David Jackman, like his predecessor, was very highly regarded as a Bible teacher.
 This was a key factor in the church’s continued growth during the 1980s, which resulted in the first period of having two morning services.
 At this point there was not enough room for the children’s and teenagers' groups, so one group met in Pizzaland (now Bella Italia) on Above Bar Street.
 David’s great desire was to train people in preaching, and he ran various courses in the church.
 Eventually, it became apparent that David needed to give himself to this role without having the responsibilities of leading a church.
 So in 1991 he moved to London to start the Cornhill Training Course as part of the Proclamation Trust, of which he was President until 2009.

 For various reasons, most of the staff team left Above Bar Church for new opportunities around the time that David left.
-One of these was Peter Baker’s successor as Assistant Minister, Trevor Waldock, who took a team of people to plant a new ‘seeker-friendly’ church, Waterfront (now called Exilio), in the city.
+One of these was Peter Baker’s successor as Assistant Minister, Trevor Waldock, who took a team of people to plant a new ‘seeker-friendly’ church, Waterfront (later called Exilio), in the city.
 The next five years were an extremely difficult period for the church with some strongly opposed ideas as to what the future direction should be.
 David Abernethie came to act as moderator during the search for a new minister, and he provided some much-needed stability.
 It was at this point that the church changed from having a diaconate, concerned with both the direction of the church and practical matters, to a team of elders who lead the church along with the staff team.
 Deacons now are leaders of teams within the church which have specific practical responsibilities, and are called ministry leaders.

-Recent years have seen the church embracing a new statement of vision and values.
+Recent years have seen the church embracing a revised statement of vision and values.
 These values are firmly in the tradition of what Above Bar Church has long stood for, and also go further to include all aspects of church life and its place in Southampton and the wider world.
 In 2012–2013, the possibilitiy of taking over the two shops below the church was explored by the leadership team and others, but it soon became apparent that the practical difficulties were so significant that the cost would be prohibitively high, and the plans were abandoned.
 What came out of the process, though, was a strong realisation that the vision of the church is about engaging with people in a wide range of practical, social and ultimately spiritual ways, not about developing building (our Big Breakfast community, for example).
-The School of Missional Disciple-making was launched in autumn of 2012, in partnership with Living Leadership, partly to train and equip leaders of our missional communities.
+Formation School (originally the School of Missional Disciple-making) was launched in autumn of 2012, in partnership with Living Leadership, partly to train and equip leaders of our missional communities.

 This is an exciting time for Above Bar Church, with a sense of progress and development.
 It has some strong foundations for building on in the future but, as always, further progress will only come while the church continues to trust in Jesus Christ and his gospel, rather than in itself.